oracle/learning-library/developer-library/ords-in-oci/intro/intro.md

 In this lab you will create a series of scenarios in OCI where Oracle REST Data Services facilitates loading different types of data into an autonomous database.
 The situations will be:

 - Send Log Data to an Autonomous Database using OCI Logging and the Service Connector Hub and Functions
-- Consume a CSV file from Object Store using Functions and Events a REST enabled table
+- Consume a CSV file from Object Store with a REST enabled table using Functions and Events
 - Expose your REST APIs securely with the API Gateway

 ### Prerequisites